-Figure 27: Batch Processor with Output Displayed

-11 Homing/Unhoming a Prefix

-"Homing" a prefix on a particular site tells the server(s) that make up the site that they are responsible for the given prefix.
-When a resolver asks for a handle under that prefix, the server can say "Here it is." or "It doesn't exist." or "I don't have it."
+Figure 27: Batch Processor with Output Displayed 11 Homing/Unhoming a Prefix "Homing" a prefix on a particular site tells the server(s) that make up the site that they are responsible for the given prefix.
+When a resolver asks for a handle under that prefix, the server can say "Here it is." or "It doesn't exist." or (if the prefix is not homed) "I don't have it."
 Permission to Home and Unhome is in the server admins parameter in the config.dct file in the server directory.
 From the Tools menu, click on the Home/Unhome Prefix.
 See Figure 28 below.

-Figure 28 Home/Unhome Prefix Tool Menu

-Enter the prefix to be Homed or Unhomed, and select either "Home Prefix" or "Unhome Prefix".
-The site information can be provided either by selecting a siteinfo.bin file (default), or by selecting "By Address" and providing the Server Address and Server port number.
+Figure 28: Home/Unhome Prefix Tool Menu Enter the prefix to be Homed or Unhomed, and select either "Home Prefix" or "Unhome Prefix".
+The site information can be provided either by selecting a siteinfo.bin file (default), or by selecting "By Address" and providing the Server Address and Server Port number, or by specifying an HS_SITE value in an existing handle record.
 See Figure 29.